aliirmak/MetaModelOpenSees/README.md

 - Open the example double-clicking on it.
 Do not click on any block and run OpenSees transformation.
 - Under a minute, the plugin will convert the model into an executable Tcl script, run the simulation, and generate outputs.
 - After successful run of the plugin, go to **SimulationResultPlotter** under Visualizer Selector on the left side.
 This will show simulation results.
 The visualization may take some a minute due to the amount of data.
-Then, run `webgme start` from the project root to start .
-Finally, navigate to `http://localhost:8888` to start using mywebgmeapp!